asevtsuk/pedestrian-counter-for-phone/README.md

 ## How it works

-Frames are drawn to an offscreen canvas at reduced resolution and passed to **COCO-SSD (MobileNetV2 lite)** via TensorFlow.js, running on the WebGL backend.
-Only the `person` class is retained.
+Frames are letterboxed to 640×640 and passed to **YOLOv8n** in ONNX format, running through ONNX Runtime Web.
+WebGPU is used where the browser provides it, falling back to WebAssembly.
+The raw `(1, 84, 8400)` output is decoded for class 0 (`person`) and reduced by non-maximum suppression at IoU 0.45.
+The backend actually in use is shown under Detection settings.

+**COCO-SSD (MobileNetV2 lite)** remains selectable as a faster, markedly less accurate alternative — useful on older devices where YOLOv8n runs too slowly to track walking pace.
+You can also supply your own `.onnx` export through the file picker, provided it uses the YOLOv8 detection head with a 640×640 input.

 Detections are linked across frames by a lightweight tracker: boxes are advanced by a per-track velocity estimate, then matched greedily to new detections by intersection-over-union above 0.2.
 Unmatched detections start new tracks; unmatched tracks coast on their velocity and are dropped after a configurable number of missed frames.